 Identification of possible in-country visits with companies, governmental agencies, NGOs, etc.

-Background Research Review – Before departing for the in-country portion of the class, each project team must submit a review examining secondary information relevant to its research topic.
+Background Research Review – Before departing for the in-country portion of the class, each project team must submit a 1-2 page overview of secondary information relevant to its research topic for use in the final project.
 This review may serve as a first draft of the background section of the final project report.

 In-Country Plan – This is a detailed matrix of five or more investigative research meetings arranged in country.
 The best plans will include day/time/location of meeting; name/description of organization; name/title/bio of interviewee; agenda and interview guide for each meeting.